home-assistant/home-assistant.io/source/_integrations/zwave.markdown

 - Some or all Z-Wave nodes are unreachable after restarting Home Assistant; not necessarily after every restart but seemingly random.
 - The Z-Wave stick stops responding, needs to be re-plugged or Home Assistant needs a restart to get Z-Wave back.
-- Your host OS is Debian-based/Ubuntu (for example: you installed Ubuntu, then Docker, then Hass.io).
+- Your host OS is Debian-based/Ubuntu (for example: you installed Ubuntu, then Docker, then Supervisor).

 Then chances are high that the ModemManager in the host OS is causing the issue, claiming or interfering with the USB Z-Wave stick like the much used Aeotec ones.
 In this case you need to disable ModemManager.